pawarherschel/UniOfAalto/condensed-script.typ

 #let slide = counter("slide")

-#let next-slide() = [
+#let next-slide(content) = [
   #slide.step()
   #rect(width: 100%, height: 3em)[
-    #align(horizon + center)[/ slide: #context slide.display()]
+    #align(horizon + center)[/ slide: #context slide.display() | #content]
   ]
 ]

-#next-slide()
+#next-slide()[Title Slide]

 This is my introduction video for Aalto University's Game Design and Development program.

 // And today's date is #datetime(year: 2024, month: 12, day: 15).display("[month repr:long] [day], [year repr:full]").
 Today's date is #datetime.today().display("[month repr:long] [day]th, [year repr:full]").

-#next-slide()

-= Self Introduction
+#next-slide()[Self Introduction]

 Heya, my name is Herschel Pravin Pawar.
-This video has been recorded as part of deliverables for the admission process of Aalto School of Science's Game Design and Development.
+This video has been recorded as part of deliverables for the admission process.
 Everything you see in this video—scripts, links, and images—are a part of a Typst document available freely on GitHub under a public domain licence.

-#next-slide()

-= Coventry University
+#next-slide()[Coventry University]

-I participated in Coventry University's summer school on game development with Unity, where my team placed 2nd in a game jam.
+I participated in Coventry University's summer school for game development with Unity.The summer school concluded with a game jam, and my team got 2nd position.

 The themes were Continuous Change and 2D Platformer.

-We created Fractured Elements, featuring a player with cycling elemental powers and weapons due to their lack of control.
-My teammate handled level design, art, sound, and lore, while I focused on coding.
+We created Fractured Elements, featuring a player with cycling elemental powers.
+I focused on making the gameplay while my partner focused on the creative aspects of the game.

-I'm proud that the player code I wrote was adaptable enough to be reused for the final boss.
-I also designed the high-level code to be generic over weapons and elemental powers.
+I'm proud that the player code I wrote was adaptable enough to be reused for the final boss and the high-level code was generic over weapons and elemental powers.

-#next-slide()

-= Game Maker ToolKit's 2023 Game Jam
+#next-slide()[Game Maker ToolKit's 2023 Game Jam]

-Other than Unity, I taught myself Godot by creating clones of small games.
-I participated in GMTK's 2023 Game Jam, ranking around 4600th position out of 6700+ participants.
+I taught myself Godot by creating small games.
+I participated in GMTK's 2023 Game Jam.

-The theme was Roles Reversed, and I designed a twist on Space Invaders: instead of killing aliens, the player controls a group of aliens fighting to survive against heroes.
+The theme was Roles Reversed.

+I designed a twist on Space Invaders: instead of killing aliens, the player controls a group of aliens fighting to survive against heroes.

-To make the gameplay unique, shooting mechanics involved a random alien firing while space bar was pressed.
-The players had to choose their trade off; More aliens meant more health but less predictability.
-Losing too many aliens increased the challenge, preventing indefinite gameplay.
+The main game mechanic involved a random alien firing while space bar was pressed.
+This made it so the player had to choose between having predictability and having more health.

-#next-slide()

-= Bevy
+#next-slide()[Bevy]

 Recently, I've been learning Bevy, a Rust-based ECS game engine.

-So far, I've followed a tutorial to make a Space Invaders clone and later remade Pong.
-Currently, I'm rewriting Pong with online multiplayer in mind to learn networking structures.
+So far, I've remade pong without using any tutorials.
+Currently, I'm using the pong codebase to learn how to make online multiplayer games.

-My goal is to apply this experience to create an online chess game.

-#next-slide()

-= Other

-I've done data minig in my project VRCX Insights, it's cpu only right now but I'm learning WGPU to make it run on the GPU.

-Another project is Booth Archiver which is a web scaper for a japanese market place.
-The prototype was made using Power Automate, then moved it to Python, and now its in Rust.
+#next-slide()[Other]

+Some other projects I've worked on include VRCX Insights which involves data mining.
+It extracts friend circles by using data points of entering and leaving a room.

+Another project is Booth Archiver, which compiles your Booth wish list into a simple, user-friendly Excel spreadsheet.

-I've also created a tool which takes an image and creates a color palette out of it.
+I've also created Krita Palette Generator, a tool that quantizes an image and generates a palette from it.

-Other than programming, I also taught myself how to use Photoshop.
-I created textures for my OC --- Kait.
+Other than programming, I also taught myself how to use Photoshop to create textures for my OC --- Kait.

-#next-slide()

-= Interests
+#next-slide()[Current Interests]

+In no specific order these are some of the topics im interested in learning, you can pause the video to read about them in more detail:

-I'm currently interested in learning WGPU --- an implementation of WebGPU spec in rust, Cranelift --- an alternative to LLVM, open source hardware --- see PineTime.
+- WGPU --- an implementation of WebGPU spec in rust --- to offload work to the gpu

-I participate in the local rust meetups and queer meetups.

-I always try my best to create a friendly atmosphere and help others.

-#next-slide()

-= Why Aalto

-The multidisciplinary and project-based approach deeply resonates with me.

-For me, the program at Aalto represents more than just a chance to further my technical skills.
-It is an opportunity to grow alongside other people who see the world differently.

-I believe that the future of innovation relies on collaboration across disciplines, and Aalto provides the ideal space to explore and exchange ideas.
+- Cranelift --- an alternative to LLVM --- creating custom scripting languages for game engines
+- Stateless Abstractions --- Inspired by NixOS, functional programming, WGPU --- Creating good abstractions which reduce conginitive load
+- Technical art --- bridging programming, art, and mathematics --- I am facinated by gpus and shaders
+- GPGPU --- Hardware Acceleration --- Offloading tasks and doing them in parallel
+- Giving technical talks --- Inspiring Others --- Kate Compton inspired me, and I want to inspire others, just like her

+#next-slide()[Why Aalto]

+I actively participate in local Rust and queer meetups, always striving to create a welcoming atmosphere and support others.
+This collaborative spirit is something I value deeply and is one of the main reasons that the multidisciplinary, project-based approach at Aalto resonates with me.
+I believe that innovation thrives when people from diverse backgrounds come together, and Aalto's environment offers the perfect space to exchange ideas and grow, both technically and personally.